HTTP status codes are an essential aspect of SEO.

 5xx: Server Error

 The 5xx status code is an HTTP status code that indicates the server could not process the request due to an error.
-Server-side errors, such as a misconfigured server or an overloaded server, are the usual causes.
+Server errors, such as a misconfigured server or an overloaded server, are the usual causes.

 While 5xx are not mentioned explicitly in Google Search Console Help documentation, it can still impact your website’s SEO.
 It can significantly impact your website’s traffic and revenue negatively.
 If your website is returning 5xx status codes, likely, that Google and other search engines are not indexing your website.